16 Days of Activism at the City of Monash

 16 Days of Activism against gender-based violence is a widely recognised global campaign that signifies action towards ending violence against women and girls around the world.

-It starts on 25 November 2022, the International Day for the Elimination of Violence Against Women and ends on 10 December 2022 – Human Rights Day.
+It starts in November (the International Day for the Elimination of Violence Against Women) and ends in December (Human Rights Day).

 Council is proud to be supporting 16 Days of Activism and will host several activities to help our community ‘get involved’ and champion positive messages of gender equality, while raising awareness that violence against women, including family violence, are human rights issues, and are unacceptable and preventable.